gauranga08/Pdf_extraction_pipeline/README.md

 - **Cloud Storage**: Using cloud services like AWS S3 to store images and JSON files will provide additional robustness and scalability, enabling easy access and management of large datasets.

 - **Data Security**: If processing data in a secured environment is a priority, consider utilizing Azure OpenAI services.
 This can enhance data security by leveraging cloud-based infrastructure and advanced AI capabilities.
-Example use of Azure OpenAI models